wjs4572/aws-localstack-lab/README.md

 . .\setup.ps1
 ```

-This loads the `awslocal` function that simplifies LocalStack commands.
+This loads AWS utilities including:
+- `awscmd` - Works with both LocalStack and real AWS
+- `awslocal` - Alias for backward compatibility
+- `use_aws` - Switch to real AWS in current session
+- `use_localstack` - Switch back to LocalStack

 ## What You'll Learn